All Episodes

 They haven't got time to shave their armpits now.

-That dovish record got prominently cited last week when Speaker Designate Nancy Pelosi chose Reyes as the new head of the intelligence panel.
+That dovish record got prominently cited last week when Speaker designate Nancy Pelosi chose Reyes as the new head of the intelligence panel.

-Commenting on the eve of the recommendations from the bipartisan Iraq surrender group, uh Reyes' comments were immediately cited by some Iraq war analysts as fresh evidence that the intense debate over U.S. policy may be more fluid than many have expected.
+Commenting on the eve of the recommendations from the bipartisan Iraq surrender group, Reyes' comments were immediately cited by some Iraq war analysts as fresh evidence that the intense debate over U.S. policy may be more fluid than many have expected.

 What the hell was Pelosi doing?